aljazceru/enchanted-ollama-openrouter-proxy/README.md

 It hasn't been extensively tested with paid models, but it should work with any OpenRouter model that is compatible with the OpenAI API.

+This is heavily vibecoded and may not be production-ready.
+It is intended for personal use and experimentation and is likely to change.

 ## Features
 - **Free Mode (Default)**: Automatically selects and uses free models from OpenRouter with intelligent fallback.
 Enabled by default unless `FREE_MODE=false` is set.
 - **Model Filtering**: Create a `models-filter/filter` file with model name patterns (one per line).
 Supports partial matching - `gemini` matches `gemini-2.0-flash-exp:free`.
 Works in both free and non-free modes.